swagclan-bot/swagclan-v4-bot/README.md

 ### Updating
 You can run `git pull` to update the bot to the latest version.
 If you have changed any part of the code yourself, there may be merge conflicts which you will have to sort out manually.

+## Notes
+This repository is licensed under the GNU General Public License v3.0, which means I am not responsible for anything you do with this bot.